 Do you have shrubs that are getting out of control?
-Shrub trimming will not only assist in maintaining a tidy landscape, but it is also recommended to help your shrubs perform their best.
-Proper pruning (which is the more accurate, technical term for “trimming”) helps promote optimal plant health.
+Shrub pruning will not only assist in maintaining a tidy landscape, but it is also recommended to help your shrubs perform their best.
+Proper pruning, also known as “trimming”, helps promote optimal plant health.

-Of course, the key word is “proper.”
-The truth is, there are mistakes that can be made and trimming shrubs properly is essential to their overall performance.
+Of course, the keyword is “proper.”
+The truth is, there are many shrub pruning mistakes that can be made and trimming shrubs properly is essential to their overall performance.

-Unfortunately, a lot of people don’t realize just how complex this process can be.
+Unfortunately, a lot of people don’t realize just how complex shrub pruning can be.

-Whether you’re ready to tackle shrub trimming (pruning) on your own or you’re just worried that your lawn and landscape professional will make an error, you may be interested to know what some of the common mistakes may be.
+Whether you’re ready to tackle shrub trimming on your own or you’re just worried that your landscape professional will make an error, here are three pruning mistakes to watch out for:

-Using the Wrong Shrub Trimming Methods or Tools
+1. Using the Wrong Pruning Tools or Techniques

-Despite the fact that tools and pruning methods should be varied, a lot of homeowners (and sometimes even lawn and landscape pros) will use gas or electric-powered shears on everything.
+Despite the fact that tools and pruning methods should be varied, a lot of homeowners (and sometimes even landscape pros) will use gas or electric-powered shears on everything.

 But some shrubs, such as Rhododendron, need to be pruned by hand with a precise pruning instrument.
 It’s important that you and your landscape professional understand which varieties might require hand-pruning and which do not.

 It’s also very important that your pruning and trimming tools are sharp.
-This is one of the hassles of DIY shrub trimming (pruning) as you may not know where to go to get your tools sharpened or you may not feel like standing in a long line to do so.
-But trimming your shrubs with dull tools can cause damage.
+This is one of the hassles of DIY shrub pruning as you may not know where to go to get your tools sharpened or you may not feel like standing in a long line to do so.
+But trimming shrubs with dull tools can cause damage.

-When it comes to pruning and trimming shrubs properly the timing matters.
+Another common pruning mistake is doing it at the wrong time.
+When it comes to pruning shrubs properly, the timing matters.
 Though it may be tempting to get out there on a weekend and prune everything at once, that could actually wind up hurting your plants.
-Different plants need to be pruned at different times.
+Many people wonder when they should prune their bushes, the answer is different plants need to be pruned at different times.

 Azaleas, for instance, only have a four to six week window of when pruning is acceptable.
 After that, they begin to set flower buds for a new season.
 If you prune too late, you could ruin their flowering ability or even leave them prone to disease or insect problems.